xocp/ng-to-verilog/README.md

 pip install ng-to-verilog (TBD)
 ```

-or, from the source root folder
+or, from the root folder of the repo

 ```
 python -m pip install -e .